FluentValidation/FluentValidation/docs/upgrading-to-10.md

 ### Custom Property Validators

 Custom property validators are now generic, and inherit from either `PropertyValidator<T,TProperty>` or `AsyncPropertyValidator<T,TProperty>`.
 Property validators that inherit from the old non-generic `PropertyValidator` class will continue to work for now, but you will receive a deprecation warning.
 We recommend migrating to the new generic classes for better performance and support going forward.
 The non-generic version will be removed in FluentValidation 11.
+If you currently inherit from `AsyncValidatorBase` then you'll need to migrate as part of upgrading to 10.0

 The following changes should be made in order to migrate:
-- The class should inherit from `PropertyValidator<T,TProperty>`
+- The class should inherit from `PropertyValidator<T,TProperty>` (or `AsyncPropertyValidator<T,TProperty>`)
 - The method signature for `IsValid` should be updated
 - The method signature for `GetDefaultMessageTemplate` should be updated
 - The `Name` property should be overridden.